datatrail-jhu/05_R/manuscript/04_functions.md

 }
 ```

 `cel_to_far` is the name of the function.
 You can choose anything else you like.
-This function takes the value `c` as input, multiplies it by 9 over 5, adds 32 to it, and then return the calculated value as outpyt.
+This function takes the value `c` as input, also called an argument, multiplies it by 9 over 5, adds 32 to it, and then return the calculated value as outpyt.
 The `return` command returns the final value that you are interested in.
 So now, each time you want to convert Celsius to Fahrenheit just "call" the function and "pass" the Celsius degree as an input to find the degree in Fahrenheit.
 Something like this:

 ```r
 cel_to_far(70)